mattermost/docs/source/install/self-managed-changelog.md

 - **v6.3.1, release day TBD**
   - Medium
-  - Investigating an issue where Mattermost Boards may fail to start in v6.3.0.
-Please see this [GitHub Issue](https://github.com/mattermost/focalboard/issues/2119) for a workaround and discussions.
+  - Updated Mattermost Boards to v0.12.1 for various bug fixes.
-  - Added the ability to normalize DNs if they're returned with different attribute letter casing for LDAP users vs LDAP group members [MM-40753](https://mattermost.atlassian.net/browse/MM-40753).
+  - Added the ability to normalize DN strings if they were returned with a different attribute letter casing for LDAP users versus LDAP group members [MM-40753](https://mattermost.atlassian.net/browse/MM-40753).
-  - * UI: Remove the channel file related buttons if file attachments are disabled on the server [MM-38054](https://mattermost.atlassian.net/browse/MM-38054).
+  - Removed the channel file related buttons when file attachments were disabled on the server [MM-38054](https://mattermost.atlassian.net/browse/MM-38054).
-  - Fixed a bug causing team sidebar to always show up in products when running in subpath
+  - Fixed a bug causing the team sidebar to always show up for servers running in a subpath.
 - **v6.3.0, released 2022-01-16**
   - Original 6.3.0 release